 What we need from you!

 In order for us to confirm that you have a surgical thyroid disease (thyroid mass, thyroid cancer, hyperthyroidism) and that an operation is in your best interest (very high chance of cure + very low chance of complications = successful surgery), then we need some of your medical records sent to us.
 This shouldn't be too hard and usually can be done by you over the phone.
 Most of this cannot legally be done by us.
+Probably the most important piece of information is your cytology or pathology reports as well as any genetic studies which have been performed.
+If you have copies of these medical records, we request that you make copies of these and hand carry them with you when you come for your appointment.
+This makes both your life easier and the process simpler all around.

 - 2. Send us a CD copy of all of your x-rays.
 We do not usually need a copy of your ultrasound because so many are incomplete and don't tell the whole picture.
 If there may be a benefit, we will ask you specifically to have a CD created of your ultrasound.
-To do this, go to (or call) the hospital or clinic where you had your xrays, and request that they be sent to Dr. Clayman at the following address: The Clayman Thyroid Cancer Center, c/o Dr. Gary Clayman, 1 Tampa General Circle, Box 1289, Tampa Florida 33606.
+To do this, go to (or call) the hospital or clinic where you had your xrays, and request that they be sent to Dr. Clayman at the following address: The Clayman Thyroid Cancer Center, c/o Dr. Gary Clayman, 514 Erie Avenue, Tampa Florida 33606.
 If you haven't had a x-ray yet, do NOT get one.
 It will be a waste of your time and money.
 If you need an x-ray to determine the extent of your thyroid or plan your surgery, you will get one the morning before you go to the operating room.
 If you had a thyroid ultrasound test, do NOT send it unless Dr. Clayman specifically asks for it; we do our own highest resolution ultrasound when you come to see Dr. Clayman on every single patient!!!
 There are no exceptions.
 He needs this to know exactly where the problem is….and where it isn't.

 - 3. Write a brief clinical history of yourself.
 This is best done after you fill out the New Patient Form.
 Tell us your problems in your own words and correlate them to what your doctor's have told you and the results of your lab tests.
 Give us a picture of your overall health as well as your thyroid problems.
 You will be able to email this to one of our Coordinators after they contact you by email to tell you that your chart has been opened.
 Email this to your Coordinator.